-The most important question to ask yourself before you book your photographer, is What Is Your STYLE.
+The most important question to ask yourself before you book your photographer, is Do I Like Their STYLE?
 There are many different looks out there.
 From Vintage/Rustic to Bright/Colourful, from Natural Light to Flash, Posed to more photojournalistic!
 It can be overwhelming!
 Don't be shy in deciding you like a certain style & look, just go for what you love!
-If you book a photographer based on budget, but they don't work within the "style" you like...chances are you won't be happy with your photos, and they won't be happy with not being able to deliver what you're looking for in the finished product.
+If you choose to book a photographer based on your budget, but they don't work within the "style" you like...the chances are nearly 100% that you will NOT be happy with your photos, and they won't be happy with not being able to deliver what you're looking for in the finished product.

 Here is a look at our blog, which will give you a sense of how we do a day, as well as our portfolio with some of our favourite work:

-Consistency is key when you're looking for the right fit.
+Consistency & Experience are key when you're looking for the right fit.
 This will give you great confidence in your photographers abilities, and build trust which is the most important thing!

 We've heard stories from couples whose wedding photos were lost...just days after the wedding.
 And they never saw them, and couldn't get back the day.
 Again, that is often a hallmark of new photographers, or lower budget photographers.
 It's heartbreaking, and it happens when a photographer doesn't have the back-up system in place.